 To facilitate an artist in residency program that will house at least one artist at Waubonsie State Park to engage with the natural resources of the park through a visual arts lens.
 The artist will lead community events that will bring visitors to the park.
 The goal of the residency is to reach a broader audience of park-goers, thus increasing the number of visitors per annum and ultimately educating more people about the Loess Hills ecosystem.

 Waubonsie State Park provides

 About the Program

 Waubonsie State Park awards up to eight residencies to visual artists per year.
 Residencies range from 2 weeks to 6 weeks in length.
 Artists work in a variety of media.
-Residency awards include living and studio space in Waubonsie State Park, which is in the Loess Hills region of Iowa.
+Residency awards include living and studio space in Waubonsie State Park, which is in the southern Loess Hills region of Iowa.
 The studio location is identified together with the Park Manager based on the needs of the artist.
 The artist has access to work tables, handtools and a fully equipped woodshop.
-Artists are required to deliver at least one public program per month of their residency and to donate one piece of art to the park at the conclusion of their stay.
+Artists are required to deliver at least one public program per month of their residency (with additional considerations being given due to COVID - such as virtual workshops) and to donate one piece of art to the park at the conclusion of their stay.

 Learn more about Waubonsie State Park here.

 Becca Castle, Loess Hills National Scenic Byway Coordinator

 November 1: First available artist residency begins for 2019-20.